Lighting Poles Trading License in Dubai: Cost and Requirements

 Trade name reservation and approval

-Submission of the licence application and supporting documents
+Submission of the license application and supporting documents

 Document review and verification by the free zone authority